-Our Linden Pit and our Show Low pit will be open for people to pick up loads from 8am-12pm on every Saturday during the summer!
+Our Show Low pit will be open for people to pick up loads from 8am-12pm on every Saturday through the end of October.
+Our Linden pit will be closed on Saturday

 Perkins Cinders, Inc. is an Arizona based corporation that has been in business since 1971.
 The company has grown over the years to include mining of sand and gravel as well as cinders with pits located in Navajo and Apache County.
 Our quarries are located in Show Low, Springerville, Taylor and Linden.
 Also the product line has been enhanced with the acquisition of a concrete batch plant in Show Low and hot mix plant in Linden.
 These facilities crush and operate year-round.